 Today in both the Epistle and the Gospel that are appointed for today, the 12th Sunday, we hear about grace and about labor…

 So this is the Gospel: That Jesus Christ is risen from the dead and, because He is the God-man and in His humanity rose from the dead, we can rise from the dead.
-We’re not talking now just about our limbs being made alive again flowing with blood and having sinews and muscles.
-We’re talking about the soul being alive eternally with God.

 St Paul said: “I am the least of the Apostles, that am not meet to be called an apostle, because I persecuted the Church of God.
 But by the grace of God, I am what I am.
 And His grace which was bestowed upon me was not in vain, but I labored more abundantly then they all.”

 Here we see how the Gospel is fulfilled in a man.
 What a powerful statement, to say by the grace of God I am what I am.
-It’s true.
+It is true.
 By God’s grace we do everything.
 Anything that we do that is good is by God’s grace helping us.
 We breathe by His grace.
 We know Him by His grace.
 We have holy thoughts and feelings in our hearts by His grace.
 Everything is by His grace.

 But inherent in his statement is not just: By His grace I am what I am right now; but, “I will become what I should be by His grace.”

 It is good for a Christian to notice, to know what he is now; what is good about you, what is not good about you; what needs to be improved.
 It is good to know these things.
 But in knowing these things you should also have the sure confidence that you will become what you should be.